Effin: History

-The town is named after Saint Eimhin, (see also Monasterevin in County Kildare) pronounced /ˈɛfᵻn/ EF-in.
+The area is named after Saint Eimhin, (see also Monasterevin in County Kildare) pronounced /ˈɛfᵻn/ EF-in.
 In the past, the local seats belonged to J. Balie, and R. Low Holmes.
 Balie lived in Newpark, and Holmes in Maidenhall.

 There is a silver chalice still in use in Effin which bears the following inscription: Aegidius Hiffernane et Eleanora Gibbon et Cornelius Hiffernane Aegidii filius me fieri fecurunt 1633.

 It has frequently been noted on lists of unusual place names.
-In November 2011, residents of Effin came into conflict with the Facebook website when they could not register the town as their home.
+In November 2011, residents of Effin came into conflict with the Facebook website when they could not register the village as their home.
 "Effin" was deemed by Facebook to be "offensive"; the word "effing" is also a euphemism for "fucking", and was blocked.
-Effin residents led by local woman AnnMarie Kennedy campaigned against the block, and Facebook claimed to be investigating the matter.
+Effin residents campaigned against the block, and Facebook stated that it was investigating the matter.
 The following month, it was discovered that Facebook users could register Effin as their hometown.

-In March 2012 a group called the Effin Eggheads raised over €52,420.96 for the Shave or Dye Cancer fund and became one of the highest charity fundraising group in the Today FM campaign.